rhjones/go-bag-api/README.md

 #### POST /clone/1

 A `POST` request to `/clone/:id` clones the provided list with all of its associations.
-The cloned list's title will be "Copy of [original list title."
+The cloned list's title will be "Copy of [original list's title]."

 Request: